sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|---------------------------------------------------------------------
 | given    | establish local scope for a block statement
-| begin    | single-path non-repetitive block
+| do       | single-path non-repetitive block
 | with     | qualifier suppression block for records
 | when     | multi-path conditional block
 | quest    | multi-path variable selector